JupiterOne/integration-template/docs/jupiterone.md

 ## {{provider}} + JupiterOne Integration Benefits

-- TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Use an active voice.
+TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
+Consider the following examples:

 - Visualize {{provider}} services, teams, and users in the JupiterOne graph.
 - Map {{provider}} users to employees in your JupiterOne account.
 - Monitor changes to {{provider}} users using JupiterOne alerts.

 ## How it Works

-- TODO: Update this list as appropriate.
-Indicate the significant activities the integration enables.
+TODO: Iterate significant activities the integration enables.
+Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from {{provider}} to update the graph.
+- JupiterOne periodically fetches services, teams, and users from {{provider}}
+  to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to take action when JupiterOne graph changes.

 ## Requirements

-- TODO: Update this list as appropriate.
+TODO: Iterate requirements for setting up the integration.
+Consider the following examples:

+- {{provider}} supports the OAuth2 Client Credential flow.
+You must have a Administrator user account.
 - JupiterOne requires a REST API key.
+You need permission to create a user in
+  {{provider}} that will be used to obtain the API key.
+- You must have permission in JupiterOne to install new integrations.

 ## Support